Jonathan2251/lbd/source/about.rst

 This chapter introduces the Cpu0 architecture, a high-level view of LLVM, and how Cpu0 will be targeted in in an LLVM backend.
-This chapter will run you through the initial steps of building the backend, including initial work on the target description (td), setting up cmake and LLVMBuild files, and target registration.
+This chapter will run you through the initial steps of building the backend, including initial work on the target description (td), setting up cmake file, and target registration.
 Around 750 lines of source code are added by the end of this chapter.

 :ref:`sec-backendstructure`: